 - Develop and articulate a personal vision for integrating moral decision-making, social justice, citizenship and responsible management in their future professional lives

 Application for the minor is open to all undergraduate students.
-Students may apply for admission any time beginning in the spring of their freshman year until the fall semester of their junior year.
+Students may apply for admission any time beginning their freshman year until October 15th of their junior year.
 We review applications every week during the academic year.
 See the Application Guidelines for more information.